softwaremill/sttp/docs/backends/httpclient.rst

   "com.softwaremill.sttp.client" %% "httpclient-backend" % "2.0.0-M7"

-This backend is based on ``java.net.http.HttpClient`` available from Java 11 onwards and offerss
+This backend is based on ``java.net.http.HttpClient`` available from Java 11 onwards and offers:

 * a **synchronous** backend: ``HttpClientSyncBackend``
 * an **asynchronous**, ``Future``-based backend: ``HttpClientFutureBackend``